zencart/documentation/content/user/security/software_versions.md

 [PHP's Version Support Policy](https://www.php.net/supported-versions.php) will tell you if your PHP version is still supported.
 Remember: old versions are not PCI compliant, and are not deemed "secure" if they are out of the maintenance period.

+You will want to run the latest PHP version which is appropriate for your Zen Cart version.
+See  [Server Requirements for running Zen Cart](/user/first_steps/server_requirements/#php-version).

 ## JavaScript library versions
 JavaScript libraries such as jQuery are updated as issues are found.
 It's best to use the most current version of each library you use.